mmalessa/ksef-watcher/docs/02_discover_big_picture.md

 ### Hot spots / questions carried forward

-- How fresh is the KSeF simplified list vs the actual `InvoiceDeliveredToKsef`? (freshness delay budget — at 60-min default cadence, OQ-2 resolved; the API's `PermanentStorageHwmDate` gives an authoritative answer, OQ-5 resolved)
+- How fresh is the KSeF simplified list vs the actual `InvoiceDeliveredToKsef`? (freshness delay budget — at 60-min default cadence, OQ-19 resolved; the API's `PermanentStorageHwmDate` gives an authoritative answer, OQ-5 resolved)
 - What does KSeF report when a session is expired / credentials revoked? (failure handling)
 - Does the simplified list guarantee stable ordering? → **Resolved:** ordering does not matter — detection is HWM-cursor window-fetch (date filter, snapshot mode) + registry-diff by ref (OQ-5 → I-23).

 ## Loose grouping → subdomain candidates

-1. **KSeF interaction** — `NewInvoiceListFetched`, `SubjectPollFailed` (+ session/auth concerns).
+1. **KSeF interaction** — `InvoiceListFetched`, `SubjectPollFailed` (+ session/auth concerns).
 2. **Invoice watching (detection)** — `NewInvoicesDetected`, `CursorAdvanced`.
 3. **Notification delivery** — `InvoicesNotified` (+ channel abstraction).
 4. **Subject configuration** — who to poll, how often, notify where (supports 1–3).